binbashar/le-ref-architecture-doc/docs/how-it-works/ref-architecture/ref-architecture-aws.md

 !!! check "Strengths"
     - [x] Faster updates (new features and bug fixes).
     - [x] Better code quality and modules maturity (proven and tested).
-    - [x] Supported by Binbash, and public modules even by 1000's of top talented Open Source community contributors.
+    - [x] Supported by binbash, and public modules even by 1000's of top talented Open Source community contributors.
     - [x] Increase development cost savings.
     - [x] Clients keep full rights to all commercial, modification, distribution, and private use of the code